 I began tutoring because I love helping students reach their full potential.
 When I was younger, I would finish my work early so I could help the teacher assist other students.
-In high school I spend 100 hours tutoring and volunteering with children from kindergarten to middle school.
+In high school I spent 100 hours tutoring and volunteering with children from kindergarten to middle school.
 I also privately tutored high school students during that time.

 While completing my Bachelor's of Arts in English, Creative Writing at California State University Long Beach, I tutored on campus at the Writer's Resource Lab.
 There I worked one-on-one with students, helping them improve their writing skills and gain confidence.
 I also tutor at El Camino College, working closely with professors to help their students in the classroom.